-Unauthorized persons and tailgating: There are several types of 1. individuals to whom we cannot allow access.
-These include not just "suspicious persons", but in addition, and more likely, parents in a custodial disputes or disgruntled ex-employees.
-And in both of those situations it is likely that parents may have seen the now-non-authorized person before and so would have no suspicion as to their entry authorization.
+Unauthorized persons and tailgating: There are several types of individuals to whom we cannot allow access.
+These include not just "suspicious persons", but in addition, and more likely, parents in custodial disputes or disgruntled ex-employees.
+And in both of those situations it is likely that parents may have seen the nownon-authorized person before and so would have no suspicion as to their entry authorization.
 Because of this possibility, it is important that you not hold the door open for others, even if you recognize them as parents or teachers.
 This is going to be difficult for all of us to do because we believe it may seem rude, silly, or inconvenient.
-However, this is the primary manner in which an unauthorized person can enter the building.
-The general message here is "we're not being rude, we're just being safe!"
+However, this is the primary way an unauthorized person can enter the building.
+The general message here is "we're not being rude; we're just being safe!"
 Please help the person in front of you follow this guideline by not grabbing the door and tailgating in!

-If you see someone standing at the outside door who may not have a code, or who is having difficulty getting the code punched in, whether you have seen them before or not, please do not enter your code and let them in!
+- If you see someone standing at the outside door who may not have a code, or who is having difficulty getting the code punched in, whether you have seen them before or not, please do not enter your code and let them in!
 In this case you should just let them push the intercom and ask for help from the Front Desk staff, who will handle the situation.
-After that person either enters the building via "being buzzed in" by the front desk, or leaves, you can then enter your code.

-- 2. PINS: Please do not share your PIN or access code with your child or with authorized pickups!
-We sometimes hear children yelling these numbers across the hallway or outside, and from time to time, parents give their numbers to other adults who we have never met!
-We cannot emphasize enough that we do not want parents teaching their children the PINs for EZ Care or the access code for the doors. - Suspicious Activities: Please let us know immediately if you see 3. suspicious activities or persons outside.
-This can sometimes be awkward, but it is better to be safe than sorry. - 4.
-Authorized Pickups: You may recall that we differentiate between "frequent" and "occasional" authorized pickups.
-The Front Desk staff and the classroom must be fully familiar with the frequent authorized pickup, and this person must pick up weekly to obtain the "frequent" designation.
-Occasional authorized pickups should always bring in their photo ID in case our regular staff is not at the Front Desk.
-Occasional authorized pickups must sign in each time they enter the school. - 5.
-Play dates: From time to time, you may pick up a child for another parent at Suzuki for a play date or in an emergency situation.
-If you are not recognized as a frequent authorized pickup for that child, you must stop at the Front Desk, sign in the authorized pickup log and obtain a name badge to help the teachers know that you are authorized to pick up that child. - 6.
-Secure in Place and Lockdowns: The school has protocols for both "Secure in Place" and for "Lockdown".
+After that person either enters the building via "being buzzed in" by the front desk, or leaves, you can then enter your code. - Suspicious Activities: Please let us know immediately if you see suspicious activities or persons outside.
+This can sometimes be awkward, but it is better to be safe than sorry. - Play dates: From time to time, you may pick up a child for another parent at Suzuki for a playdate or in an emergency.
+If you are not recognized as a frequent authorized pickup for that child, you must stop at the Front Desk, sign in the authorized pickup log and obtain a name badge to help the teachers know that you are authorized to pick up that child. - Secure in Place and Lockdowns: The school has protocols for both "Secure in Place" and for "Lockdown".
 Under "Secure in Place", all exterior doors are locked so that the keypad does not work and there is no access allowed into the building except for parents and for teachers who are granted access by the Front Desk staff, and normal activities will continue to take place in the classrooms.
 Under "Lockdown", the exterior doors are locked so that the keypad does not work, no access is allowed into the building by anyone (including parents and teachers), and the teachers and children seek refuge in pre-specified areas.